 Avoiding Wasted Space can Save You Money

-To make the best use of your working space and avoid wasting any of it, you need to focus specifically on each worker’s needs.
+To make the best use of your working space, you need to focus specifically on each worker’s needs.
 Different roles will require different workspaces.
-For example, a graphic designer may require multiple large screens and space for printed artwork, whereas an admin clerk will likely only need one screen – and thus a smaller desk.
+A graphic designer, for example, may require multiple large screens and space for printed artwork, whereas an admin clerk will likely only need one screen – and thus a smaller desk.

 Work with your fit-out company to identify the workspace requirements of each employee, as well as other zones you need, such as meeting rooms and break-out areas.
 Collectively, this will determine how much square footage you actually need.

 A professional space planner will also come up with clever storage designs, to maximise storage space – even in a small area.